Home Away From Home

 Baskets, Bins & Ottomans

 Two tall white lamps with pink watercolored shades were found in the clearance aisle of HomeGoods.
 Also on clearance was this sofa table.
 The reclaimed wood top and gold legs were perfect and the large drawers give the girls extra storage space for all their electronics and nighttime necessities.
+Any open bottom console or narrow table with drawers would work.
 We were ecstatic to fins Ithaca decor at HomeGoods.
 Chloe and Sophie are excited to explore Ithaca’s famous gorges.

 We all know that teen girls have a lot of clothes.
-To make room for their new night stand we moved the dressers into the closet and added storage bins, shoe organizers, jewelry boxes, and hooks to keep it all contained and organized.
+To make room for their new night stand we moved the dressers into the closet and added storage bins, shoe organizers, jewelry trays, make up containers and hooks to keep it all contained and organized.
 We added a simple spring rod and white grommet curtain panels keep all the clutter concealed.
+To see more of my favorite organizing finds head to my amazon Tools of the Trade page.

 Rolling Carts & Desk Essentials

-To the left of Chloe’s desk a rolling cart serves as a coffee station.
+To the left of Chloe’s desk a rolling cart serves as a coffee station with the cutest stacking mugs.
 We packed the drawers with snacks, toiletries, and hair and makeup products.
 We added gold desk accessories and a pivoting lamp with a USB charging port.
-Just above on the shelf we stocked canisters with coffee, tea pods and macaroons for late night study sessions.
+Just above on the shelf we stocked apothecary jars with gold lids and glass canisters with coffee, tea pods and macaroons for late night study sessions.

 I have been drooling over these sun-washed carpets for a long time.
 When we saw the Safavieh Valencia gray carpet I knew it was the final piece that would tie the whole room together.
 An 8 by 10 fit under the bed and made the space seem larger.
 The pattern, colors, durability and ability to hide all the traffic made this purchase a “no brainer!“